 The Other China: Hunger Part I - The Three Red Flags of Death (1976) | 04/28/14

 Ivan D. London, Miriam London

 Up to to 43 million people died in China's famine of 1959-61, but few knew about it until decades later.
 Yet the information was there.
-From 1965-75, the Londons interviewed Chinese refugees and reported on the real story, as in this 1976 article.
+From 1965-75, the Londons interviewed Chinese refugees and reported on the real story.
 It's hard to comprehend millions of deaths.
 These vivid and distressing interview excerpts bring it home.

 International Human Rights | 04/21/14

 This course examines the nature, practice, and limits of human rights in today's global world.

 Of All Possible Future Worlds: Global Trends, Values, and Ethics | 03/31/14